-We re-implement and retrain all baselines.
-When an official implementation was available, we adapted their code to fit within our pipeline.
+We reimplement and retrain all baselines.
+When an official implementation was available, we adapted it to fit within our pipeline.
 For all models, we use a ResNet-50 backbone from torchvision with random initialization and a feature dimension of 2048 (the \texttt{fc} layer is removed).
-For projection layers, we either use a linear layer or a multi-layer perceptron (MLP) where every layer except for the last is followed by batch normalization and a ReLU non-linearity.
-We describe an N-layer MLP with $N+1$ numbers depicting the input dimension for the first layer followed by the output dimension for all layers.
+We use a linear layer or a multi-layer perceptron (MLP) for projection layers.
+Every layer except for the last is followed by batch normalization and a ReLU non-linearity.
+We describe an N-layer MLP with $N+1$ numbers depicting the input dimension for the first layer, followed by the output dimension for all layers.

 We use two forms of augmentation: SimCLR or global crop.
 Global crop consists of a random resized square crop with a scale of (0.5, 1.0) to an image size of $224{\times}224$.
-SimCLR augmentations consist of random resized square crop, color jittering, random gray scale, random horizontal flipping, and Gaussian blur.
+SimCLR augmentations consist of random resized square crop, color jittering, random grayscale, random horizontal flipping, and Gaussian blur.
 We use the same augmentation parameters as prior work~\cite{chen2020big,chen2021mocov3}.
 All images are normalized using ImageNet's mean and standard deviation statistics.

-Below we provide some details for each of the baseline methods: \begin{itemize}[topsep=4pt,itemsep=6pt,partopsep=2pt, parsep=2pt, leftmargin=10pt]
+We provide baseline-specific details below and refer the reader to our \href{https://github.com/mbanani/lgssl}{implementation} for more details: \begin{itemize}[topsep=4pt,itemsep=6pt,partopsep=2pt, parsep=2pt, leftmargin=10pt]

-\item \textbf{SimCLR:~} We use the backbone with a 3-layer MLP as a projection layer with feature dimensions (2048, 2048, 2048, 128) similar to the original paper.
-We use the SimCLR loss implementation from Mu~\etal~\cite{mu2021slip}.
-We adapt it to the distributed setting using synchronized batch norm, as well as synchronizing the features and gradients for the loss.
+\item \textbf{SimCLR:~} We use a 3-layer MLP as a projection layer with feature dimensions (2048, 2048, 2048, 128) similar to the original paper~\cite{chen2020big}.
+We use the SimCLR loss implementation from Mu~\etal~\cite{mu2021slip}, which adapts the original loss for the distributed settings for inference and gradients.
 We use SimCLR augmentations for SimCLR and global crop augmentations for LGSimCLR.
 We experimented with mixing SimCLR augmentation and language sampled pairs and found that it results in slightly inferior performance: adding augmentations reduces the linear probe average accuracy from 78.3 to 77.9.